AlaskaAirlines/auro/src/handoffProcess/designReview.md

 1. Status.
 Either `Backlogged`, `Work In Progress` or `Complete / Ready to Merge`
 1. Type.
 For these stories, please use `Design`

-Please see **Managing labels** below for more details regarding the use of Github labels.
+Please see [Managing labels](https://auro.alaskaair.com/getting-started/handoff/labels) for more details regarding the use of Github labels.

 ## Example